-Since moving a corporate office involves a lot of equipment and details, be sure to get a full estimate and hire a full-service moving company 1-3 months ahead of time.
-Make sure they have experience with commercial relocation and have them give you an on-site quote for the move — or even better, get recommendations from others in your network who have moved offices before.
+Since moving a corporate office involves a lot of equipment and details, be sure to get a full estimate and hire a full-service Montreal moving company 1-3 months ahead of time.
+Make sure they have experience with commercial relocation and have them give you an on-site quote for the move — or even better, get recommendations from others in your network who have used good Montreal movers before.
 The movers should be held to the same professional standard as anyone else you do business with.

 3. Get the IT Team on board

 Give your IT team three months advance notice to start planning the transfer of all things technical: equipment, internet plans, phone connections, etc. They will need to evaluate the new space for any upgrades that need to be made, either to the infrastructure or to equipment being brought to the new office.
 When relocating a corporate office you want your landing to be as smooth as possible on the tech side, so do the legwork well in advance.